null

 3. Mowing too short.

-Mowing much too short can also mean you cut off the growing points of the grass plants.
+Mowing too short can also mean you cut off the growing points of the grass plants.
 This is called "scalping" because it basically gives your lawn bald spots—real attractive, right?
-As the grass thins (from scalping or shallow root systems), more bare ground becomes open to the sunlight, which gives weed seeds a good place to take hold and get themselves all comfy.
+As the grass thins from scalping or shallow root systems, more bare ground becomes open to the sunlight, giving weed seeds a good place to take hold and take over the lawn.

-Avoid this lawn care blunder by setting your mower height at the right height for your grass type and never removing more than 1/3 of the grass blade length at a time.
+Avoid this lawn care blunder by setting your mower at the right cutting height for your grass type, and never remove more than 1/3 of the grass blade length at a time.
 Every grass type has a different ideal height, but it generally ranges between 2 and 4 inches.
 (Many warm season grasses are happiest on the shorter side, while cool season grasses grow their best at 3 to 4 inches.)
 Not sure what kind of grass you have?
-Our Identifying Your Grass article will help.
+Our Identify Your Grass article will help.

 4. Letting a few weeds get out of hand.